jeffjaehoyang/new-jeffyang.io/src/data/about/index.md

 #### What technologies interest me?

 I am still in the process of exploring many different areas of software engineering.
-So far, I've found passion in delivering high quality end-products to users, as well as the art of crafting beautiful and readable code for us engineers.
+So far, I've found passion in delivering high quality end-products to users and in the art of finding the right balance between business and engineering - although ultimately, I believe that *software engineers also exist to add value to businesses*.
-I especially enjoy exploring various web technologies.
+I especially enjoy exploring web technologies.
 I love how the technologies related to the web are rapidly developing and constantly changing for the better.
-I'm also interested in scalable software systems and the infrastructure work that support products used world-wide by millions.
 Bottom-line: still have lots to learn 😉